-Africa is one of the largest continents in the world in terms of land mass but not in monetary wealth as most of the poorest countries in the world are found in Africa and the continent is regarded as the poorest.
-Not all African countries are poor; there are equally some wealthy countries in Africa but the number is far less than those of poor countries.
+Africa is one of the largest continents in the world in terms of land mass.
+But when it comes to monetary wealth, Africa has most of the poorest countries in the world.
+However, not all African countries are poor; there are equally some wealthy countries in Africa but the number is far less than that of the poor ones.
 The ranking of richest African countries is based on the Gross Domestic Product (Purchasing Power Parity) GDP (PPP) which gives the value of all the final goods and services produced within a country in any given specific year.